 - BUN is used to measure how well your dialysis treatments clean your blood.

-- It compares the BUN levels before and after your treatment.
+- o It compares the BUN levels before and after your treatment.

 - Too much urea in the blood can make you feel sick.
 You may have:

-- Nausea
+- o Nausea

-- Vomiting
+- o Vomiting

-- Bad taste in the mouth
+- o A bad taste in the mouth

-- Tiredness
+- o Tiredness

-- Cannot sleep
+- o Cannot sleep